 Whether you’re an experienced surfer or not, as long as you can swim, surfing in one of the sport’s top destinations in the world is a must.
 If you already surf, well, it’s a definite no-brainer.
 Not only is Santa Cruz a National Surfing Sanctuary, host of the annual O’Neill Cold Water Classic contest, and home to numerous pro and big-wave surfers, but the sport is ingrained in much of the everyday culture here.
 Cowell’s Beach near the Boardwalk or 36th and East Cliff at Pleasure Point are two of the best spots around, but if you’re a beginner, you’ll probably want to take surfing lessons before you head out on a board.
-Surf School Santa Cruz boasts some of the city’s top pros, both your board and wetsuit are provided, and lessons take place at legendary Pleasure Point.
+If you want to partake in this popular activity in Santa Cruz, Surf School Santa Cruz boasts some of the city’s top pros, both your board and wetsuit are provided, and lessons take place at legendary Pleasure Point.

 Lake Tahoe, set across the border of California and Nevada in the Sierra Nevada Mountain Range is renowned as one of the country’s most beautiful lakes.
 On its surrounding shores, you’ll find 55 acres of long, sandy beaches as well as forested areas and rocky coves.
 The crystal clear waters are ideal for water sports, including swimming, kayaking, and paddleboarding.
 When you paddleboard across the lake, you can enjoy a calm, tranquil experience, or one that’s more physically challenging.
 Either way, it’s an unforgettable way to get out on the water, gaze at the countless various shades of blue and green, and the spectacular surrounding scenery.